EdwinKuttappi/fastpage1/_posts/2022-09-07-Apple-Event.md

 ## iPhone 14
 On this day, Apple announced 4 new iPhones, iPhone 14, iPhone 14 Plus, iPhone 14 Pro, and the iPhone 14 Pro Max.
 This year they did not include an iPhone 14 mini, this is probably because they thought they didn't need it anymore.
 However, one thing to note is that the iPhone 14 and iPhone 14 Plus come with the Apple A15 Chip which is the same chip as the iPhone 13 and the iPhone 13 mini.
 However, the iPhone 14 Pro and the iPhone 14 Pro Max come with the newer A16 chip.

+## iPhone 14 Plus
+Instead of the iPhone 14 mini, Apple decided to launch the iPhone 14 Plus which basically was the iPhone 14 but bigger and had a battery size for $100 more.
+I think they did this was because the iPhone 12 mini and iPhone 13 mini were not selling as much as they had wanted, and for this new plus phone, I think the same will happen as well.

 # Apple Watches
 Apple introduced three new apple watches.
 The Apple Watch SE (Starting at $299), Apple Watch Series 8 (Starting at $399), and the Apple Watch Ultra (Starting at $799).
 I was not really expecting the Apple Watch Ultra, but I was impressed with the look of it.
 All of these Apple Watches come with new Safety Detection Features just like with the new iPhones